 The last brood of caterpillars drop off their host plants and take refuge from cold winter temperatures in leaf litter (Pyle, 1981).
 In spring, the caterpillars respond to warming temperatures and form chrysalids within which they metamorphose, then emerge as the spring season’s first adults.

-Where Should I Look to Find Horace’s Duskywing Skipper Butterflies in North Carolina?
+Where Should I Look to Find Horace’s Duskywing Skipper Butterflies?

 Adult Horace Duskywing Skippers (Erynnis horatius) like warm, sunny spots near woodlands, especially woods with oak trees.
 This species adapts to a wide variety of natural and altered habits, which may be why it is one of the more common duskywing skipper encountered by amateur naturalists.